Gavin-Niederman/hypertube/README.md

 Hypertube is meant to be a replacement for [tun](https://crates.io/crates/tun) that aims to improve the cli and allow for writing to and reading from multiple queues at the same time.

 ### Hypertube is not a perfect replacement for tun
+The Hypertube API is similar to tun but not completely the same.
-Hypertube is not currently cross-platform, but I plan for it to be in the future.
+Also Hypertube is not currently cross-platform like tun, but I plan for it to be in the future.

 ## Usage
 To create a TUN device, use a `DeviceBuilder`.